alberlab/pgs/docs/faq.rst

 .. topic:: FAQ

-    We are happy to update this list with your questions, please send inquiry to ``nhua@usc.edu``.
+    We are happy to update this list with your questions, please write them on the `GitHub page <https://github.com/alberlab/pgs/issues>`_.

 1. What is PGS for?